PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ![image](https://user-images.githubusercontent.com/13696193/61997590-aa82c280-b071-11e9-8d76-7d9c811f8fcc.png)

-See.... written with the "Developer" in mind, at all times.
+See... written with the "Developer" in mind, at all times.
 It's about YOU, Mr/Ms Developer!
 So enjoy your package.

 The other ports of PySimpleGUI (Qt, WxPython, Web) have not yet had their docstrings updated.
 They're NEXT in line to be better documented.
 Work on a tool has already begun to make that happen sooner than later.

 ## Using  - Python 3

-To use in your code, simply import....
+To use in your code, simply import PySimpleGUI.
 `import PySimpleGUI as sg`

-Then use either "high level" API calls or build your own windows.
+Then use either "high-level" API calls or build your own windows.

 `sg.Popup('This is my first Popup')`